wmhilton-stoplight/platform-docs/2.-workspaces/c.config.md

 You can use an `"exclude"` in the `.stoplight.json` config file to blacklist certain files and folders.

-There's also a `"formats"` keyword to determine which files should be be read and parsed as APIs, documentation, or other content.
+There's also a `"formats"` keyword to determine which files should be read and parsed as APIs, documentation, or other content.
 When you create an API in Studio, it can use this configuration to know where to put that file so it's not automatically added to the root directory.

 ![](../assets/images/create-api-with-config.gif)